 This is the real issue we need to face.

 If this were just the result of imperfect men making honest mistakes due to imperfection, then we might be able to overlook it.
 We might view this as a theory they have advanced, nothing more.
 But the reality is that even if it started as a well-meaning theory or interpretation, not really based on evidence, now they have access to the evidence.
 We all do.
 Given this, on what basis do they continue to advance this theory as fact?
-If we, sitting in our homes without the benefit of formal education in archeology and the forensic sciences, can learn these things, who much more so the Organization with the significant resources at its disposal?
+If we, sitting in our homes without the benefit of formal education in archeology and the forensic sciences, can learn these things, how much more so the Organization with the significant resources at its disposal?
 Yet, they continue to perpetuate a false teaching and aggressively punish anyone who openly disagrees with them—which as we all know is the case.
 What does this say about their true motivation?
 It is up to each one to think seriously on this.
 We wouldn’t want our Lord Jesus to have to apply the words of Revelation 22:15 to us individually.

 “Outside are the dogs and those who practice spiritism and those who are sexually immoral and the murderers and the idolaters and everyone who loves and practices lying.’”
 (Re 22:15)